elipski/Workspace/README.md

 # Notes
 First repository with various disperate projects

-To list .Net runtimes in Powershell. dotnet --list-runtimes
+To list .Net runtimes in Powershell:
+dotnet --list-runtimes